Babagahummus (a Baba Ganoush Hummus Hybrid)

 • Paprika

-• Hummus garnishes.
-As shown here, I garnished my hummus pretty simply with a swirl of olive oil, some pine nuts, and a sprinkle of sumac.
-You can keep it simple or go all-out.
+• Garnishes.
+As shown here, I garnished this eggplant hummus simply with a swirl of olive oil, some pine nuts, and a sprinkle of sumac.
+Pistachios, toasted chickpeas, sesame seeds, fresh mint, and/or fresh parsley would also work nicely.

 Closing Thoughts